 If an older adult does have a fall, even when it doesn’t appear to have caused injury, contact his or her doctor for an assessment and further recommendations to prevent another fall.

 For a free in-home consultation or to learn more about Absolute Companion Care’s Glencoe long term care and the nearby areas we serve, call us any time at 410-357-9640.
 We can design a personalized plan of care to tackle any concerns and to make life safer and help minimize risk of falls in the elderly at home.

 If you’re in the Glencoe area asking yourself, “Where are home health agencies near me?” look to Absolute Companion Care and learn respite care benefits.
-Whether the need is for a few hours of respite care every week or around-the-clock live-in care, turn to Absolute Companion Care, one of the top-rated home care agencies in Towson, Maryland and the surrounding areas.
+Whether the need is for a few hours of respite care every week or around-the-clock live-in care, turn to Absolute Companion Care and see how our top-rated Glencoe long-term care and senior care in nearby communities can help.
 We are here with the care solutions you need.
 Reach out to us today!
 Visit our Service Area page for a full list of the communities where we provide care.